inspiros/torchpairwise/README.md

 </table>

-Please check [tests](tests) folder where we will add more examples.
+Please check the [tests](tests) folder where we will add more examples.

 ## License